 Jeremy received his J.D. from the University of Pittsburgh School of Law in 2006, where he served as an articles editor for the University of Pittsburgh Law Review.
 He earned his B.A. from Liberty University, magna cum laude in 2003.
 He received the Liberty Debate Team Distinguished Alumni Award in 2012.

-Jeremy and his wife have four children.
+Jeremy and his wife have five children.

 Admissions: U.S. Supreme Court, U.S. Court of Appeals for the Federal Circuit, US Court of Appeals for the Third Circuit, U.S. District Courts for the Western, Middle, and Eastern Districts of Pennsylvania, Court of International Trade, Pennsylvania.